Find a Part Now

 At its launch, the SC 430 was marketed as the "jewel of Lexus", and as the marque's first convertible, was intended as a more ostentatious addition to the Lexus lineup.
 Reviewers from Car and Driver magazine praised the SC 430 for 2002 as "an unqualified success", calling it "comfortable, fast, smooth, and quiet" with "all of the virtues expected in a patrician roadster."

-In 2004, Lexus unveiled the Lexus SC "Pebble Beach Edition", a limited-production model of the SC.
-The special edition SC was produced in partnership with the Pebble Beach Company , and featured a unique exterior and interior color combination which changed with each model year.
-This edition was offered for model years 2004 through 2009 production of the Pebble Beach edition was limited to varying units each year (see table below for counts).
-Each Lexus SC Pebble Beach edition coupe exhibited: unique colors (changed each year), special badging (featuring the "Lone Cypress" logo) on the front fenders, center console, and floor mats.
-For the 2006 model, a rear spoiler and spider alloy wheels was also included.
-In October 2009 Road & Track published some pictures of that model year.
+In 2003, for the 2004 model year, Lexus unveiled the Lexus SC "Pebble Beach Edition", a limited-production model of the SC for the US market.
+The special edition SC featured a unique exterior and interior colour combination which changed each model year.
+This edition was offered for model years 2004 to 2009 and was limited to a small number of units each year (see table below for counts).
+Each Lexus SC Pebble Beach edition coupe exhibited: unique colours (changed each year), special badging (featuring the "Lone Cypress" logo) on the front fenders, centre console, and floor mats.
+In 2005, for the 2006 model year, a rear spoiler and spider alloy wheels was also included.

 In 2004 and 2005, J.D.
 Power and Associates' Initial Quality Survey awarded the SC 430 as the highest ranked premium luxury vehicle.
 Kelley Blue Book gave the SC 430 its Best to Hold Value Award in 2002.
 In June 2004, a custom-designed Carolina Herrera SC 430 was shown at the Madrid Motor Show.
 The special edition SC 430 CH used a 'Testa di Moro' body color, with matching interior leather and carpeting, along with designer logos on the wheels and door sills.
 A line of accessories was also developed for the vehicle.